UAE weather: Fair to partly cloudy day ahead

 PHOTO

-During the night and Friday morning, certain coastal and inland areas can expect high humidity levels.
-The wind speed will generally be light to moderate, occasionally becoming brisk from the east.
-It's also possible that residents might experience dusty weather conditions during the daytime.

-As for the sea conditions, the Arabian Gulf will be relatively calm with slight waves, while the Oman Sea will be slightly moderate.
-However, it's important to note that the sea in the Oman Sea may become rough at times during the night and Friday morning.
+The weather will be humid by night and Thursday morning, with a probability of fog or mist formation over some coastal and internal areas.

+Light to moderate Southeasterly becoming Northwesterly winds, freshening at times during daytime causing blowing dust Westward, with a speed of 10 – 25 reaching 40 Km/hr.
+The sea will be slightly moderate and might become rough at times westward in the Arabian Gulf and slightly moderate in the Oman Sea.

-Today the temperatures are set to reach 41°C in Abu Dhabi and 40°C in Dubai.
+Today the temperatures are set to reach 42°C in Abu Dhabi and 38°C in Dubai.
 The emirates will see lows of 31°C and 32°C respectively.

-Humidity levels will range from 85 to 80 per cent in Abu Dhabi and Dubai.
+The highest temperature recorded in the country on Tuesday was 48.4°C in Bada Dafas (Al Dhafra region) at 14:00 UAE Local time.

 Copyright © 2022 Khaleej Times.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).